mumoshu/gosh/README.md

 A recommended approach to structure your `gosh` application is to put everything except the entrypoint to your application to a dedicated package.

-In the `gotest example`, we have two packages:
+In the `gotest` example, we have two packages:

 - `gotest/cmd` that contains the `main` package
 - `gotest` for everything else